Add Sign

 card_no=403392******1234&oid_partner=201408071000001543&sign_type=RSA

-Use your private key to encrypt the generated signature source, here we use Java
+Use your private key to encrypt the generated signature source, here we use `Java` as an example:

 /**